deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 > </details>

-> Table IV presents a comparison of class-conditional image generation performance metrics (FID, sFID, IS, Precision, Recall) across various state-of-the-art models on ImageNet, focusing on in-distribution resolutions (256x256, 160x320, 128x384).
+> Table IV presents a comparison of various class-conditional image generation models on ImageNet using in-distribution resolutions, evaluating their performance using FID, sFID, IS, Precision, and Recall.

 {{< table-caption >}}